2026 LVDA Schooling Show Series Year-End Awards

-LVDA will be hosting FIVE shows this year, and has registered an additional TEN shows to give our membership a greater depth of Year-End Award Schooling Shows.
+LVDA will be hosting FIVE shows this year, and has many affiliated shows to give our membership more opportunities to get scores for Year-End Awards.

 Year-End Award Criteria